Today, as we pray for our children, our prayer focus is: FRIENDSHIP

 Have a great day!

-Download this FREE prayer journal and pray along with us! (simply subscribe in the form below or in the pop-up box) Keep it until the end of the school year to see how God answers—you may be surprised.
+Download this FREE prayer journal and pray along with us! (email to request it at email@example.com) Keep it until the end of the school year to see how God answers—you may be surprised.